Since the resurrection of Jesus Christ really happened, then

-But if you believe the Gospel — that Jesus the Son of God dropped down into human history as a perfect sinless healing savior born of a virgin, absorbed the wrath you deserve for your sins on a dirty Roman cross, jumped out the grave like shark madness on Shark Week, and flew up to Heaven with a promise to come back with 100 million angels — then you have God’s Spirit living in you.
+But if you believe the Gospel — that Jesus the Son of God dropped down into human history as a perfect, sinless, healing savior born of a virgin, absorbed the wrath you deserve for your sins on a dirty Roman cross, jumped out the grave like Shark Week, and flew up to Heaven with a promise to come back with 100 million angels — then you have God’s Spirit living in you.
 That’s no small thing.

 So what does He do?
 What does this change?

 “God’s decision to forgive Peter required the death of his Son; Peter’s decision to forgive those who had offended him would cost him little more than his pride.
 The same is true for us.

 In the shadow of my hurt, forgiveness feels like a decision to reward my enemy.
 But in the shadow of the cross, forgiveness is merely a gift from one undeserving soul to another.
 Forgiveness is the gift that ensures my freedom from a prison of bitterness and resentment.”

 — Andy Stanley

 If I could hear Christ praying for me in the next room, I would not fear a million enemies.
 Yet distance makes no difference.
 He is praying for me.

 This is where we come face to face with a dangerous reality.
 We do have to give up everything we have to follow Jesus.
 We do have to love him in a way that makes our closest relationships in this world look like hate.
 And it is entirely possible that he will tell us to sell everything we have and give it to the poor.

 … You know that in the end you are not really giving away anything at all.
 Instead you are gaining.
 Yes, you are abandoning everything you have, but you are also gaining more than you could have in any other way. … Why?
 Because you have found something worth losing everything else for.